IT Threat Glossary

-Malware is a term that is used to describe any cyber threat that is intrusive and has malicious intent.
+Malware is a term used to describe any intrusive cyber threat with malicious intent.
 This can include various online threats such as viruses, trojans, ransomware, and spyware.

-Hackers use phishing tactics to try and get targets to willingly hand over sensitive information, such as usernames, passwords, credit card numbers, and social security information.
-They usually spam emails pretending to be a trusted entity that is dealing with pressing information.
+Hackers use phishing tactics to try and get targets to hand over sensitive information, such as usernames, passwords, credit card numbers, and social security information.
+They usually spam emails pretending to be a trusted entity dealing with pressing information.

-This type of malware attempts to gain money or credential from users by restricting access to local files on their computer or workstation.
+This malware attempts to gain money or credentials from users by restricting access to local files on their computer or workstation.
 This is typically accomplished using encryption technology.

-This tactic is aimed to appeal to the weaknesses of the targeted users.
-Hackers are crafty and they find ways to bypass common security protocol by pretending to be important officials or users within the company that is above the security protocol.
-This a major cause of concern, as the hackers are no longer targeting weaknesses in the computer but the weaknesses of human nature.
+This tactic aims to appeal to the weaknesses of the targeted users.
+Hackers are crafty and find ways to bypass common security protocol by pretending to be important officials or users within the company that is above the security protocol.
+This is a major cause of concern, as the hackers are no longer targeting weaknesses in the computer but the weaknesses of human nature.

-Everyone has dealt with spam in some time in their life.
+Everyone has dealt with spam at some time in their life.
 Spam usually takes the form of annoying emails that take up time to delete.
-In reality, though, spam can be any unsolicited or unwanted message sent to your email address.
-Hackers will often use spam as a way to trick users into clicking on malicious links or attachments that will send you a website that could leave you vulnerable to bots or adware.
+In reality, spam can be any unsolicited or unwanted message sent to your email address.
+Hackers will often use spam to trick users into clicking on malicious links or attachments that will send you a website that could leave you vulnerable to bots or adware.

 Spear phishing is a more focused version of phishing; the hacker imitates an authority figure requesting information from an individual user.
 An example would be a “bank” representative sending an email requesting credit card information or confirmation of your credentials.

-Most commonly seen as email spoofing, this tactic is made to make a user think he or she is looking at something real when it is just a fabrication.
+Most commonly seen as email spoofing, this tactic makes the user think they are looking at something real when it is just a fabrication.
 The creator will try to act as one of your contacts, but a wrong email address will be a giveaway.
 Another spoofing tactic is using a link to take a user to a fake website rather than the desired domain name.

 This type of malware masks itself in your computer so that it can gather important information and send it to its creator/hacker.
 Spyware is often hard to identify due to its unique ability to remain hidden.

 - The internet browser is acting strange.
-If your internet browser takes you to a different homepage consistently, won’t let you change the settings, then odds are your computer has been infected with spyware.
+If your internet browser takes you to a different homepage consistently or won’t let you change the settings, then odds are your computer has been infected with spyware.

 - Your computer is sluggish, crashes frequently, or freezes.
-Spyware programs can take up disc space and use up valuable resources that can affect performance.
+Spyware programs can take up disc space and use valuable resources that affect performance.

-- The send and receive light on the modem continuously flashes while you are surfing the web.
+- The send and receive light on the modem continuously flashes while surfing the web.